Jie-F/kessler-game-neo/docs/Settings_Documentation.md

 ## UI Settings (`UI_settings`)

 The `UI_settings` field controls which HUD/UI elements are shown during the game.
+If this is left empty, it will default to enabling all displays, with a scale of 1.0

 | Key                 | Type    | Default | Description                                |
 | ------------------- | ------- | ------- | ------------------------------------------ |